What is Catfishing? – How to Spot a Fake Online Social Media Profile

 How to Identify the Fake Accounts in Online Social Media

-- Check the number of followers they have- if there are too many for their niche, it’s a bad sign
+- Check the number of followers they have- if there are too many for their niche, it’s a bad sign.

 - If everything is in one language, they’re often fake and using a bot

-- Be wary that all the pictures on their account look like stock photos, this might be an indication that the person does not exist or just doesn’t want to post anything personal about themselves
+- Be wary that all the pictures on their account look like stock photos; this might be an indication that the person does not exist or just doesn’t want to post anything personal about themselves

 - Something fishy?
-Check out some of their content are there any grammatical errors or inconsistencies in what they say on different platforms?
+Check out some of their content.
+Are there any grammatical errors or inconsistencies in what they say on different platforms?

 - Double-check who else they follow to see if it leads anywhere strange.
 What do others say about them online?
 You may find trouble by asking important